- Help center home

 Log out of Contentful with your normal user account and log in as the Service User you created in Step 1.

-Under Organization settings, click the Access Tools tab and select User provisioning from the drop-down menu
+Under the Organization settings & subscriptions, click the Access Tools tab and select User provisioning from the drop-down menu.

-4. Click Generate personal access token to create an authentication token to be used for the provisioning tool in Azure:
+Click Generate personal access token to create an authentication token to be used for the provisioning tool in Azure.

-5. A new window will open.
-Next, give your Personal Access Token a meaningful name and click Generate:
+A new window is displayed.
+Next, give your Personal Access Token a meaningful name and click Generate.

 For instructions on configuring Azure on the Azure side, see the official Azure documentation.